vincentyfront/vincentyfront.github.io/_pages/professional-experience.md

     <span class="exp_text"> Director of Membership <br />
     <em>March 2022 – February 2023</em>
     <ul class="exp_ul">
+        <li>Built dashboards using Excel to present budgeting options to the board: helped the club save hundreds on expenses</li>
+        <li>Increased club social engagement by 60% through organizing 10+ socials and cultivating an affable professional culture</li>
-        <li>Spearheaded two recruitment cycles of 200+ applicants by developing a recruitment timeline and coordinating 40+ members to conduct interviews; increased club membership by 40% and club engagement by 60%</li>
+        <li>Spearheaded two recruitment cycles of 200+ applicants by developing a recruitment timeline and coordinating 40+ members to conduct interviews, expanding club membership by 40%</li>
-        <li>Organized 10+ club socials to foster community and assisted in maintenance of the club mentorship program</li>
     </ul>
     </span>
 </p>